Webziee/Auto-Legit-Cars/README.md

 users will be able to upload automobiles they want to sell to a company and view the different vehicles that that company has available for sale online.
 This Android app's goal is to provide a smooth and effective user experience by incorporating new and creative features into the fundamental functionality of three popular car apps.
-These features are intended to improve user engagement and the user's overall experience while purchasing and selling vehicles.
+These features are intended to improve user engagement and the user's overall experience while viewing, uploading vehicles and interacting with the company.

 ### 5.1 Purpose of the 'Legit Auto Cars' Application
 The 'Legit Auto Cars' application's main goal is to ease the processes of: viewing cars for sale, uploading cars to sell, making bookings,